 LCIS stands for Lobular Carcinoma In-Situ.
 In lobular carcinoma, abnormal cells start growing in the lobules, the milk-producing glands at the end of breast ducts.

 In situ or “in its original place” means that the abnormal growth remains inside the lobule and has not developed the ability to spread yet.
-LCIS is not a true breast cancer.
+LCIS is not true breast cancer.
 Rather, LCIS is an indication that a person is at higher-than-average risk for getting breast cancer at some point in the future.
 Some have argued for it to be called something different like “lobular neoplasia”.
-It tends to be diagnosed as a result of a biopsy performed on the breast for some other reason since LCIS cannot be seen by mammogram, ultrasound or MRI.
+It tends to be diagnosed as a result of a biopsy performed on the breast for some other reason since LCIS cannot be seen by a mammogram, ultrasound, or MRI.

 ILC Breast Cancer

 ILC stands for Infiltrating or Invasive Lobular Carcinoma.
-The cells that make up the milk producing lobules (glands) of the breast have become abnormal and can be seen both inside and outside of the lobules.
+The cells that make up the milk-producing lobules (glands) of the breast have become abnormal and can be seen both inside and outside of the lobules.
 Much like Invasive Ductal Carcinoma (IDC), these ZOMBIES cells have gained the ability to spread and can be seen under the microscope by the pathologist.
-ILC is the second most common invasive breast cancer behind IDC and comprises of only 10% of all invasive cancer with IDC making up 80%.
+ILC is the second most common invasive breast cancer behind IDC and comprises only 10% of all invasive cancer with IDC making up 80%.
 ILC typically occurs later in age with 2/3 of patients generally over the age of 55.

 Paget’s disease is a rare form of breast cancer in which cancer cells are seen at or around the nipple.
-The typical presentation include visual changes to the skin of the nipple and areola.
-The cancer usually affects the ducts of the nipple first, then spreads to the nipple surface and the areola.
+The typical presentation includes visual changes to the skin of the nipple and areola.
+Cancer usually affects the ducts of the nipple first, then spreads to the nipple surface and the areola.
 The nipple and areola often become scaly, red, itchy, and irritated.
 A skin biopsy is then usually sent off by the breast surgeon and then examined under the microscope by the pathologist.
 Pagets only accounts for 5% of all breast cancer cases in the United States.
 The unusual changes in the nipple and areola are often the first indication that breast cancer is present somewhere since over 90% of the time, the Paget’s disease at the nipple is correlated with some underlying cancer in the breast itself.

 Inflammatory Breast Cancer

 Inflammatory Breast Cancer can be simplified as any breast cancer with associated skin changes.
 That means there is a breast cancer mass and the mass has also affected the skin.
-The skin will demonstrate changes that are usually described as skin thicking, skin dimpling or a “peau de orange” look.
-“Peau de orange” means skin of an orange.
+The skin will demonstrate changes that are usually described as skin thicking, skin dimpling, or a “peau de orange” look.
+“Peau de orange” means the skin of an orange.
 Under the microscope, the pathologist may see cancer cells in the skin or the lymphatics of the skin.

 Phyllodes tumors are not cancers and only represent 1% of all tumors that are found in the breast.
 These tumors are benign and do not have the ability to spread.
 They are however troublesome since they grow quickly and can over a short period of time, double their size.
 Resection of Phyllodes tumor should also include a margin since they have a propensity to come back.